 - Click the Permissions tab.

-- If necessary, navigate the folder tree and select the Lab A folder is bold, i.e. "current", in the left-side pane.
+- Confirm that the Lab A folder is bold, i.e. "current", in the left-side pane.

 - Locate the Editor role.
-This role allows users to see and change items (data, resources, and user interfaces) in the current folder.
+This role allows users to read, add, update, and delete information in the current folder.

-- Open the dropdown for the Editor role, select the group Lab A Group to add it.
+- Open the "Select user or group" dropdown for the Editor role, and select the group Lab A Group to add it.

 - Locate the Reader role and remove the All Site Users and Guests groups, if present.
-Click the X in each entry.
+Click the X by each entry to remove it.
 If you see a warning when you remove these groups, simply dismiss it.